dhelmr/master-thesis/README.md

 * The module `tsa.mlflow` includes code for the integration of mlflow.
 * The module `tsa.perf_pred` includes code that is used for the suitability prediction in RSQ2.2 (e.g. the cross validation and decision trees)

-Furthermore, the original LID-DS implementation of the SOM is modified, and the Word2Vec-Vectors are modified to ensure deterministic behavior.
+Furthermore, the original LID-DS implementation of the SOM (`algorithms/decision_engines/som.py`) is modified, and the Word2Vec-Vectors are modified to ensure deterministic behavior.

 The directory `experiments/` contains the configuration files for all experiments utilizing the LID-DS.
 They are stored as yaml files in order to ensure reproducibility and transparency.
 The `test/` directory contains various unit tests for the added source code.
 The root directory contains various scripts (`make_*.sh`) that are used to create the results shown in the thesis (e.g. diagrams and tables).

-Note that this repository does *not* include the `scenario/` folder of the original LID-DS repository, since it is only needed for creating the dataset itself.
-For this thesis however, the generated data of the existing LID-DS versions (2019 and 2021) is used.

 ---